 Check out that page again.
 Scroll to the bottom and start reading through the comments.
 Notice anything?

 I’ll say what I said in Steve’s Facebook group…

 “People who anonymously attack others online at a personal level are the cowards of the digital age”

 We’re in a situation right now where the court of public opinion is sending a very strong message to our industry about the way they feel about what we do and what we offer.
 The Hayne Commission received over 10,000 submissions from the public, from people who felt wronged enough to go through the administrative process of asking the Commission to consider their case.

 You’d have to be pretty angry to want to do that.
 Most people can’t even be bothered to put a complaint in an email.

-Before I get hate mail, let’s also state that 61% of those submissions were relating to banking misconduct AND I also know that the majority of advisers I’ve worked with have never done any of what’s been on trial.
-I get that some of the accusations levelled are neither true or fair, and that many advisers out there are suffering by having their work put on trial next to the worst of our industry.
+Before I get hate mail, let’s also state that 61% of those submissions were related to banking misconduct AND I also know that the majority of advisers I’ve worked with have never done any of what’s been on trial.
+I get that some of the accusations levelled are neither true nor fair and that many advisers out there are suffering by having their work put on trial next to the worst of our industry.